tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 9. Select **View saved workbook**, take a moment to review your new workbook.

-    > **NOTE** You may not have data in the log analytics workspace.
+    > **Note**: You may not have data in the log analytics workspace.
 Wait for 10-15 minutes.

 ### Task 2: Create an Analytics alert